-5. Enter the Course Subject and the Course Number (if known).
-If the Course Subject is not known, click the green "select subject" button for a listing of subjects.
-If the Course Number is not known, click the Course Number drop down to try using the less than or equal to option, or try using Additional Search Criteria.
+- 2. Enter the Subject and Course Number (if known).
+If the Subject is not known, click the green "select subject" button for a list of offerings.
+If the Course Number is not known, click the drop-down to narrow the results. - The Additional Search Criteria filter can be used to specify further details of class sections such as meeting times/days, number of units, and mode of instruction. - 3.
+Uncheck the Show Open Classes Only box to view all available sections, even if they are currently closed or waitlisted.